oracle/terraform-provider-oci/website/docs/d/devops_build_runs.html.markdown

 		* `build_pipeline_stage_id` - The stage OCID.
 		* `build_pipeline_stage_predecessors` - The collection containing the predecessors of a stage.
 			* `items` - A list of build pipeline stage predecessors for a stage.
-				* `id` - The ID of the predecessor stage.
-If a stage is the first stage in the pipeline, then the ID is the pipeline's ID.
+				* `id` - The OCID of the predecessor stage.
+If a stage is the first stage in the pipeline, then the ID is the pipeline's OCID.
 		* `build_pipeline_stage_type` - Stage types.
 		* `build_source_collection` - Collection of build sources.
 			* `items` - Collection of build sources.
 In case of UPDATE operation, replaces existing build sources list.
 Merging with existing build sources is not supported.